Meditate in Your 20s: The Why

 So, be kind to yourself, and practice patience with your consciousness as you learn to Filter Out the Noise of Your Mind.

 Looking to be present and improve your mood?
-Try a guided meditation with Almeiri Santos like this one on Boost Your Mood with Gratitude.
+Try a guided meditation with Almeiri Santos like this one, Instant Gratitude Boost.